ctfpilot/ctfp/CONTRIBUTING.md

 ## Contribution Guidelines

-We welcome contributions from the community to enhance CTFPilot.
+We welcome contributions from the community to enhance CTF Pilot.
 To ensure a smooth and efficient contribution process, please adhere to the following guidelines:

 ### Reporting Issues